-Endodontic post-treatment pain continues to be one of the main problems that dental professions are faced with.
+Objective: Endodontic post-treatment pain continues to be one of the main problems encountered by dental professionals.
 Therefore, pain control during and after endodontic treatment is one of the most important issues in endodontics.
-The purpose of this clinical trial was to compare postoperative pain relief of dexamethasone (DEX) and mineral trioxide aggregate (MTA) as pulp coverage after pulpotomy in human molars teeth with irreversible pulpitis.
+The purpose of this clinical trial was to compare postoperative pain relief achieved with dexamethasone (DEX) and mineral trioxide aggregate (MTA) used as pulp coverage after pulpotomy in human molars with irreversible pulpitis.

-This prospective double-blind study was conducted on 54 patients who had dental pain due to irreversible pulpitis.
-The standard pulpotomy procedure was performed by the same dentist on all the patients.
-At the time of cotton pellet placement, patients were randomly divided into three groups; those for whom a sterile dry cotton pellet was used, patients treated with a cotton pellet soaked in MTA and those who were treated with a cotton pellet soaked in DEX.
+Methods: This prospective double-blind study was conducted on 54 patients complaining of dental pain due to irreversible pulpitis.
+The standard pulpotomy procedure was performed by the same dentist in all patients.
+At the time of the cotton pellet placement, patients were randomly divided into three groups: those in whom a sterile dry cotton (DC) pellet was used, patients treated with a cotton pellet soaked in MTA, and those who were treated with a cotton pellet soaked in DEX.
 After completion of the treatment, patients received rescue medication every 6 hours for the first day.
-Postoperative pain was assessed at 6-hour intervals for a period of 24 hours and then every day until day 7 using a visual analogue scale (VAS).
+Postoperative pain was assessed at 6-hour intervals for 24 hours, and then every day until day 7 using a visual analog scale.

-In general, patients treated with MTA suffered the lowest levels of pain at all time intervals.
-Post-pulpotomy pain was significantly reduced at 18 and 24 hours and from day 2-7 posttreatment in the MTA-treated group.
-DEX lowered the pain level more than the dry cotton pellet.
-However, the differences were observed in the mean pain scores of the DEX and dry cotton pellet groups at all time intervals were not found to be statistically significant.
+Results: In general, patients treated with MTA suffered the lowest levels of pain at all time intervals.
+Post-pulpotomy pain was significantly reduced at 18 and 24 hours and from days 2 to 7 post-treatment in the MTA group.
+DEX lowered the pain level more than the DC pellet.
+However, the differences observed in the mean pain scores of the DEX and DC pellet groups at all-time intervals were not statistically significant.